RomanB22/mEC_model2025/README.md

 ## To-Do List

-- [ ] Check that the funtion `SC_Mittal(cwd, cfg)` in `defs.py` is loading a correct cell (should be the number 24, as in the end of `Noise_Osc_july.hoc`)
+- [ ] Check that the function `SC_Mittal(cwd, cfg)` in `defs.py` is loading the correct cell (should be the same number as in the end of `Noise_Osc_july.hoc`)
-- [ ] Once that is checked, we can modify the parameters of the cell for each model in the python code `defs.py`, and we can load all the different models from the .csv file
+- [ ] Once that is checked, we can modify the parameters of the SC for each model in the python code `defs.py`, and we can load all the different models from the .csv file
 - [ ] The next step will be to modify the code to add heterogeneity in the SC population
-- [ ] Check that the temperature for the simulation is correct (in `cfg.hParams = {'celsius': 23, 'v_init': -80}`)
+- [ ] Check that the temperature for the simulation is correct (in `cfg.hParams = {'celsius': 23, 'v_init': -80}`).
+That shouldn't change anything unless any of the ion channels have a temperature-dependent behavior
-- [ ] Add isntructions on how to run NEURON with `mpi` to run faster.
+- [ ] Add instructions on how to run NEURON with `mpi` to speed up sims.
 Ask Chris since it depends on each cluster configuration.
 - [x] Completed Item